About Dr. Daniel Labow

-Dr. Labow’s Career Accomplishments
+Dr. Labow’s Professional Accomplishments

-Dr. Labow has been an extraordinarily accomplished surgeon, dedicated much of his professional career to his work at Mount Sinai Hospital’s NCI-designated cancer center.
-He has run several clinic trials to further research on cancer and find the best treatments available.
+Dr. Labow has dedicated much of his professional career to his work at Mount Sinai Hospital’s cancer center.
+He has run several clinical trials in an effort to further cancer research and find the best treatments available.

-To date, Dr. Labow has performed more than 220 heated chemotherapy procedures and helped prove HIPEC’s efficacy and viability as a cancer treatment.
-He is now one of the most experienced surgeons in the world for treating mesothelioma and other peritoneal cancers.
+To date, Dr. Labow has performed more than 600 heated chemotherapy procedures and helped prove HIPEC’s viability as a cancer treatment.
+He is now one of the most experienced surgeons in the world when it comes to treating peritoneal mesothelioma and other abdominal cancers.

-Awards & Honours
+Awards & Honors

 - Castle Connolly’s Top Doctors – New York Metro Area